Shelex/parallel-specs/README.md

     spec_files-->spec_executions;
 ```

-- Register user or login with existing one (for js client library you can create api key)
+- Register user or login with existing one (for js client library you can create api key).
 - Create new session (it will be attached to existing project or will create new)
 - Get nextSpec for your sessionID and machineID, every query will finish previous spec for this session + machine and return next.
 Final query will return message "session finished" and finish spec and session for specific machineID. in case machineID is not passed it will be "default"